apocalyptech/bl3-cli-saveedit/README.md

 # Editor Usage

-This section will assume that you've installed via `pip` - if you're using a Github checkout, substitute the commands as appropriate, as per the Installation section above.
+This section will assume that you've installed via `pip3` - if you're using a Github checkout, substitute the commands as appropriate, as per the Installation section above.